 literacy, Self-motivation, Teamwork.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Be able to identify and apply concepts that help to characterise the environment in which businesses operate and to understand the assumptions implicit in these concepts
+- Identify and apply concepts to characterise the business, government, and society relationships and to understand the interdependence between these

-- Be able to debate the social and environmental implications of business decisions nationally and internationally
+- Evaluate the social and/or environmental implications of business decisions

 - Identify your values and then evaluate how your values influence your perception of business, government, and society relationships